How do you create labels in Gmail?

 Labels vs. folders in Gmail

-Gmail only uses labels, not folders, some people look for “folders” in Gmail because they are familiar with “folder” in Outlook. labels are the same as Folders, except that labels in Gmail do much more than folders Outlook, like adding colors and applying more than one label to the same email.
+The difference between Gmail labels and folders is that Gmail only uses labels, not folders.
+The reason for the mixup is that many people are familiar with “Folder” in Outlook, so they look in Gmail for what they know, and for good reason.
+Labels are the same as Folders, except that labels in Gmail do much more than folders Outlook, like adding colors and applying more than one label to the same email.

 What are Gmail Folders

 Labels are tags that you add to your emails to keep them organized in a certain way.
 You can use any name and color for the labels as you desire.
 You can apply several labels to a single email and find the email by choosing any of the labels.
 Whenever you create a new label, it adds to the left panel.
 Scroll through to choose what you are looking for.